Home Page

 Kavé, G. (2008).
 On the association between education, multilingualism and successful cognitive aging.
 Gadish: A Journal of Adult Education, 11, 103-110 (in Hebrew).

 Kavé, G., Fridkin, S., & Ayalon, L. A longitudinal study of demographic effects on naming people and objects after age 70.
-A poster presented at the International Neuropsychological Society Mid-Year Meeting, London.
-July, 2016.
+The International Neuropsychological Society Mid-Year Meeting, London.
+July 2016.

 Kavé, G., Kalman, Y. M., & Umanski, D. Measures of lexical diversity in written texts provided by older and younger adults.
-A poster presented at the Cognitive Aging Conference, Atlanta.
-April, 2016.
+Cognitive Aging Conference, Atlanta.
+April 2016.

 Kavé, G., Gavrieli, R., & Mashal, N. Stronger left-hemisphere lateralization in older versus younger adults while processing conventional metaphors.
-A poster presented at the Cognitive Aging Conference, Atlanta.
-April, 2014.
+Cognitive Aging Conference, Atlanta.
+April 2014.

 Kavé, G., Meiri, M., & Pertman, T. Frequency and typicality of words on a semantic fluency test: Comparing all words and the initial ten words produced by younger and older adults.
-A poster presented at the Cognitive Aging Conference, Atlanta.
-April, 2012.
+Cognitive Aging Conference, Atlanta.
+April 2012.

 Kavé, G. Frequency and concreteness effects in spontaneous noun production.
-Academy of Aphasia, Boston.
-October, 2009.
+The 47th Annual Meeting of the Academy of Aphasia, Boston.
+October 2009.

 Yafé, R., & Kavé, G. Does word morphology affect vocabulary knowledge and word retrieval in old age?
-A poster presented at the Academy of Aphasia, Boston.
-October, 2009.
+The 47th Annual Meeting of the Academy of Aphasia, Boston.
+October 2009.

 Biran, I., Kavé, G., & Heinik, J. What happens to word inflections when word meanings deteriorate?
 Two case reports of Hebrew speakers with semantic dementia.
-A poster presented at the annual meeting of the Cognitive Neuroscience Society, San Francisco.
-April, 2006.
+The Annual Meeting of the Cognitive Neuroscience Society, San Francisco.
+April 2006.

 Biran, I., Kavé, G., & Heinik, J. Morphological preservation alongside lexical deterioration in two individuals with semantic dementia.
-A poster presented at the annual meeting of the American Academy of Neurology, San Diego.
-April, 2006.
-Abstract in Neurology, 66, (Suppl.
-2), A206.
+The 58th Annual Meeting of the American Academy of Neurology, San Diego.
+April 2006.

 Structure and Meaning in the Language of Hebrew Speaking Alzheimer Patients.
 The Hebrew University, Jerusalem.